Byont-Ventures/alibaba-cave-poc/README.md

 # Getting Started

-This is an interactive modal of a well-known Zero-Knowledge Proof example called Ali Baba cave.
+This is an interactive implementation of a well-known Zero-Knowledge Proof example called Ali Baba cave.
 It involves an interaction between two people: Peggy, a prover, (a red cube) and Victor, a verifier, (a green cube).
 It shows how Peggy can prove that she knows the word and Victor on the other hand can verify that using Zero-Knowledge Proof.

 This example is a part of series of blogs about Zero-Knowledge Proof which you can find here: